Crypter-File-Transfer/Crypter/README.md

 ## Licensing

+Crypter is open-source software with a dual license.

+### Personal and Non-Commercial Use

-Crypter is open-source software that is free for non-commercial use under the AGPLv3.
+For free, non-commercial use, Crypter is licensed under the AGPLv3.

 A copy of the AGLPv3 is provided in [LICENSE.md](LICENSE.md).

-You and/or your organization may be released from the terms of the AGLPv3 by purchasing a commercial license from the copyright holder.

-Please reach out to <jackedwards@protonmail.com> or submit an issue if you believe these licensing terms are a cause for concern.
+### Commercial Use

+Contact the current copyright holder in order to purchase a commercial license.

+Email: <jackedwards@protonmail.com>

 ## Getting Started